SoftwareApe/newkitchen/README.md

 ## How to build and run this application

+1. Install OpenJDK 21 and set your `JAVA_HOME` accordingly and use `mvn -v` (on Windows `.\mvnw.cmd -v`) to verify that your Java version is shown as 21,
-1. Install [Quarkus](https://quarkus.io/get-started/) by following the get started guide,
+2. Install [Quarkus](https://quarkus.io/get-started/) by following the get started guide,
-2. Run the application with `quarkus dev`,
+3. Run the application with `quarkus dev`,
+4. Run the tests by pressing `r`,
-3. Visit the dev UI at `localhost:8080/newsink`
+5. Open the dev UI by pressing `w`.

 ## Design Decisions